Beloved grocery store ablaze in Southington on Sunday

-Southington fire officials said the fire started at 887 Meriden-Waterbury Turnpike which officials said is and IGA/Tops Market.
+Southington fire officials said the fire started at 887 Meriden-Waterbury Turnpike which officials said is and Tops/IGA Market.

 The store is a well known staple in the community as Channel 3 noticed dozens of people gathered to watch as crews operated.